Poker Rake Calculator

 Tournament fees are paid up front.
 A higher fee means you need a higher long-term ROI before the games are actually profitable.

 Online cash games typically take 5% of the pot up to a cap.
-The cap matters more than the percentage because most pots at micro and small stakes are small enough that the full 5% is taken.
-A $5 pot at NL10 with a $0.50 cap means the room is taking 10% effectively.
-Across 25,000 hands a month, this adds up fast.
-We are talking real money — sometimes more than your monthly winnings.
+The cap matters more than the headline percentage because many micro and small-stakes pots are small enough that the full 5% is taken.
+A $5 pot at NL10 with a $0.50 cap means the room is taking 10% of that pot.
+Across 25,000 hands a month, that can be more than the player's actual profit.

-Tournament players think they have it easier because there is no rake on individual pots.
-Wrong.
-The rake is baked into the buy-in.
-A "$22 tournament" is really $20 going to the prize pool plus $2 to the room.
-That is roughly 9% gone before the cards are even dealt.
-Play 100 of those a month, you have donated $200 to the room regardless of how you ran.
-Across a year, that is more than most players spend on rent for a single week.
+Tournament players pay the fee before the first hand.
+A "$22 tournament" is usually $20 going to the prize pool plus $2 to the room.
+That is roughly 9% gone before the cards are dealt.
+Play 100 of those a month and the fee alone is $200.
+Across a year, that is $2,400 in entry fees before results.

 Crypto poker rooms vary widely in rake structure.
-Some take aggressive 5% with low caps.
+Some take 5% with low caps.
 Others use a weighted contributed model where you only pay rake proportional to how much you put in the pot.
-A few advertise "low rake" without disclosing their tournament fee structure, which is often where they make up for it.
-Reading the rake page on a poker room before you deposit is the single most undervalued piece of due diligence in online poker.
+A few advertise "low rake" while charging more through tournament fees.
+Read the rake page before you deposit, especially if you plan to play volume.

 The fix is not necessarily playing less.
 It is playing where the rake structure favors your style.
 Cash game grinders should look for low cap, high cap relative to stake, or weighted contributed rake.
 Tournament players should hunt for sites with lower fee percentages — anything under 8% is good, under 6% is excellent.
 Multi-table grinders should chase rakeback aggressively because it scales linearly with volume.